 I, [Parent's full legal name], the [mother/father/legal guardian] of [Child's full legal name], date of birth [DOB], holder of [passport/ID number], do hereby give my full and informed consent for my child to travel with [Accompanying adult's full legal name], [relationship], holder of [ID number], from [start date] to [end date], to and within [destinations].
 I authorize the accompanying adult to consent to any urgent medical treatment my child may require during this trip and to make travel decisions reasonably necessary to complete the itinerary.
 I can be reached at all times at [phone] and [email].

 Keep emergency-medical authorization narrow ("urgent treatment to prevent serious harm") rather than blanket — a separate medical-consent form is better when surgery or non-emergency procedures are foreseeable.
-See our Medical Consent Form for a Minor guide.
+See our Medical Consent Form for a Minor guide for the longer version.

 Three levels of authentication, in order of strength:

 - Parent's signature alone.
-Acceptable for most U.S. domestic trips.
+Acceptable for most U.S. domestic trips and for low-friction situations (a relative-with-permission school break trip inside the country).

 - Notarized signature.
-The notary public verifies the parent's identity.
+A notary public verifies the parent's identity and that the parent signed voluntarily.
 This is the standard for international travel.
-Mexico, Brazil, and Canada all expect this level.
+Mexico, Brazil, and Canada all expect this level for a minor traveling without both parents.

 - Notarized + Apostilled.
-An apostille is a country-level certification under the 1961 Hague Apostille Convention.
-Required when the destination demands an "authenticated" document.
+An apostille is a country-level certification under the 1961 Hague Apostille Convention that authenticates the notary's authority.
+Required when the destination country demands an "authenticated" document.
+The U.S. State Department issues federal apostilles; each state's Secretary of State issues state-level apostilles.
 Allow 2–6 weeks (or pay for expedited service).

 What if you're a single, divorced, or separated parent?